Can Professors Detect Plagiarism: How do the Teachers Check

 As aforementioned, teachers who are familiar with students can easily know if the writing is different.
 A student who copied work from another source will not be consistent with his or her usual writing format.

 The colors, fonts, and general formatting styles can give a teacher the clue to suspect cheating.
-Even though it is not direct evidence, inconsistent formatting gives the teacher a need to check for plagiarism deeper.
+Even though it is not direct evidence, inconsistent formatting gives the teacher a need to check for plagiarism.

 4. Noticing Poor Referencing